sony/LibriTTS-VI/README.md

     ...
     ```

-- `LibriTTS-R_VI_estimated.json`
+- `LibriTTS-VI_estimated.json`
-  - VI values for the rest of the LibriTTS-R corpus, as estimated by the trained VIE.
+  - VI values for the entire LibriTTS-R corpus, estimated by the trained VIE.
 The values are provided as a list of 11 floating-point numbers corresponding to the `vi_list` below.

     ```
     vi_list = ["low-high", "masc-fem", "clear-hoarse", "calm-restless", "powerful-weak", "youthful-aged", "thick-thin", "firm-relaxed", "dark-bright", "cold-warm", "slow-fast"]